richardhealy/emagine/README.md

 This will:

- - run jasmine tests in spec
+ - run mocha tests in spec
  - build es6 -> common using babel